hyb1234hi/SecureBallot/README.md

 - Each user will have sufficient ETH (Ethereum currency) to vote exactly once but not more.
 So duplicate votes will be prevented.
 - The votes cannot be altered because there is no cetralised server.
 Rather for each vote one transaction gets recorded in the blockchain which is immutable.
 - Any hacking attempt on the blockchain will be detected since it changes the hashes for the individual transactions.
 So there will be complete transparency.

+### Alternative to EVMs

+It is proposed that this blockchain based systems can be used to replace conventional EVMs(Electronic Voting Machines).
+Now In every polling booth there can be systems with this dApp (distributed app).
+In that case it will not be ncessary for the voters to have ethers (crypto curency) individually in order to be able to cast their votes.
+So the problem of distributing ethers is eliminated.
+Now there will be only immutable transactions in the blockchain for each vote cast.